For personal and structural networking

 28.11.2024 W:Science Online Workshop

-As part of the SESiWi project, we held the W:Science online workshop on the topic of “Visibility of Innovative Women” on November 28, 2024.
-As a team, the workshop not only gave us the opportunity to present our work, but also to actively exchange ideas with the participants and discuss different perspectives.
+As part of the SESiwi project, we held the W:Science online workshop on the topic of “Visibility of Innovative Women” on November 28, 2024.
+As a team, the workshop not only gave us the opportunity to present our work and progress, but also to actively exchange ideas with the participants and discuss different perspectives.

 Visibility challenge